trpa-dev/winpyano/README.md

 ## Roadmap
 * Initial MVP - X
 * Code Cleanup
-* GUI extention to actually recreate the old UI?
+* GUI extention to actually recreate the old UI? (might as well, not yet sure on shareware licenses)
-* Might as well
+* Recording and replaying (export and import MIDI or some custom file type)
+* This allows for demo playbacks

 ## License
 Licensed under GPL-3.0.